-Before my personal experience I have read about many crash reports of the Mini Mavic and I thought they happen due to pilot error – honestly I did’t believe that a DJI product can just fall from the sky or fly-away with no reason.
+Before my personal experience I have read about many crash reports of the Mini Mavic and I thought they happen due to pilot error – honestly I didn’t believe that a DJI product can just fall from the sky or fly-away with no reason.
 On Facebook groups and forums, every time someone reported a crash, 10 others said that their Mini is just fine, it works perfectly and he probably just made a beginner mistake or it just used non-stock propellers.

 The full story of crashing my DJI Mavic Mini drone

-In the following article, I will describe in details how a routine flight ended in a nasty crash.
-I will give you some advice what you should do if crashing is inevitable and how to find and recover your precious drone.
-Also, if the crash was due to hardware error, I will explain you how to collect the log files in order to send them to DJI’s customer support in order to obtain a free replacement or money refund.
-In case of pilot error, you will need a paid DJI care refresh service in order to receive a new drone.
+In the following article, I will describe in detail how a routine flight ended in a nasty crash.
+I will give you some advice about what you should do if crashing is inevitable and how to find and recover your precious drone.
+Also, if the crash was due to hardware error, I will explain to you how to collect the log files in order to send them to DJI’s customer support in order to obtain a free replacement or money refund.
+In the case of a pilot error, you will need a paid DJI care refresh service in order to receive a new drone.

 Prepare for the worst, hope for the best!

 Yesterday morning I started by flashing the latest firmware (v01.00.0400), which enables manual unlock of GEO zones.
-Everything went smooth, in few minutes I was ready to test the new features.
-Before take-off, the DJI Fly APP prompted to perform compass calibration, which I did in no time.
+Everything went smoothly, in few minutes I was ready to test the new features.
+Before take-off, the DJI Fly APP prompted me to perform compass calibration, which I did in no time.
 So far so good I thought….
 Battery fully charged, low wind, temperature ~2°C, a bit foggy, but this was normal for this period of the year.

 Every-time I upgrade a firmware, software, replace a spare part or just change some settings I perform some proximity maiden flights.
 I try to fly at low-altitude and short distance, keeping my eye on the aircraft.

 As I am quite used with crashes, collisions, fly-aways and other ugly things, I’m always prepared for CSC (Combination Stick Command) which instantly stops the motors.
-In order to reduce damages I immediately moved both sticks to outer-lower position when the Mini hit the bushes.
+In order to reduce damages, I immediately moved both sticks to outer-lower position when the Mini hit the bushes.

 How to find your crashed Mavic Mini